freenas/freenas-docs/userguide/system.rst

 Manual Updates
 ~~~~~~~~~~~~~~

-Updates can be manually downloaded as a file.
-These updates are then
+Alternately, updates can be manually downloaded then applied using the
-applied with the :guilabel:`MANUAL UPDATE` button.
-After obtaining the
+:guilabel:`INSTALL MANUAL UPDATE FILE` button.
+Selecting this option
-update file, click :guilabel:`MANUAL UPDATE` and choose a location to
-temporarily store the file on the %brand% system.
-Click
+prompts to choose a location to temporarily store the file on the %brand%
-:guilabel:`Browse` and use the file browser to locate the update file.
+system, a :guilabel:`Browse` button to navigate to the downloaded file,
-Click :guilabel:`APPLY UPDATE` to apply it.
+and an :guilabel:`APPLY UPDATE` button to initiate the manual update.

 Manual update files can be identified by their filenames, which end in
 :file:`-manual-update-unsigned.tar`.